 In 1995, House Bills 2276 and 2193 were enacted which, in part, attempted to clarify ownership of water rights on state and federal land.
 In 1999, many of the provisions within these bills were declared unconstitutional, which left unresolved legal issues concerning water uses on federal land.
 The state land provisions were upheld.
-As a result, ADWR has taken no action regarding applications for new water rights or assignments of water rights on federal land since 1999.
-In addition, ADWR has not taken action on applications filed before 1999 on state lands.
+As a result, ADWR has taken no action regarding applications for new water rights or assignments of water rights on federal land since 1999, although this will be a major focus for the Department in the upcoming vear.